MoserMichael/jscriptparse/PYXTUT.md

 ## <a id='s-1-5' />Conclusion

-Or you can do all kinds of stuff, by putting togather all of this.
+Now you can do all kinds of stuff, by putting togather all of this.

-Now I am wishing you lots of fun with the PYX programming language, may it be of use to you!
+We have reached the end of our story, now I am wishing you lots of fun with the PYX programming language, may it be of use to you!